Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 ## Discarding uninteresting cases ##

-Property-checkers, including `falsify`, allow tests to be "discarded": this aborts the current call, and another example input is tried instead.
-Discarded calls do not count towards the total (100 required successes, by default), so they result in more calls being made; which slows down the test suite.
-If the number of discarded calls reaches a predefined limit (100 in a row, by default) then the test is abandoned as a failure: this is useful to know when our precondition is too rare (or even impossible) to satisfy, and is preferable to an infinite loop or a result with low statistical power.
-We'll refactor our properties again (in the following fold-out section) to discard unwanted
-branches:
+Property-checkers, including `falsify`, allow us to "discard" uninteresting cases, which aborts the current call generates another input to check instead.
+Discarded calls do not count towards the reported total, so they avoid the false confidence issue we saw above.
+The downside is that extra calls make the test slower; and it will be abandoned entirely if too many are discarded (for `falsify`, the default limit is 100 in a row).
+Depending on the property checker that may be considered a test failure: `falsify` only considers abandoned tests to have failed if there were *no* successful calls.

+In the following fold-out section we refactor our properties again, to discard any branches that are "uninteresting", like timeouts:

 <details class="odd">
 <summary>Properties which discard…</summary>